MyBaBB/Github_Issue_Tracker/README.md

 ## 👀 Description

-**JobTrackr** simplifies the task of managing your job applications by providing a convenient platform where you can input and track the jobs you've applied to.
-Say goodbye to scattered notes and disorganized spreadsheets – with **JobTrackr**, focus on securing your ideal job!
+**GitHub Issue Tracker** simplifies the task of managing your job applications by providing a convenient platform where you can input and track the jobs you've applied to.
+Say goodbye to scattered notes and disorganized spreadsheets – with **GitHub Issue Tracker**, focus on securing your ideal job!

 ## ✨ Features